-5. Do I get funded for the summer research position?
+Do I get funded for the summer research position?

-Summer research students receive a \$4000 stipend (pre-tax) for the 10-week duration.
+Summer research students are paid a stipend (pre-tax) for the 10-week duration.
+The stipend for research projects lasting less than ten weeks will be scaled according to the project duration.

-6. Can I volunteer (i.e. perform research without a stipend)?
+• Can I volunteer (i.e. perform research without a stipend)?

-Due to legalities of insurance coverage of you, of our instruments, and of other school property, and issues of equity we cannot allow you to volunteer for summer research.
+Due to legalities of insurance coverage of you, of our instruments, and of other school property, and issues of equity, we cannot allow you to volunteer for summer research.

-7. Does the stipend include a meal plan subsidy?
+• Does the stipend include a meal plan subsidy?

-The \$4000 stipend does not include a separate meal plan subsidy.
+The stipend does not include a separate meal plan subsidy.
 Students who elect to live on campus will be required to purchase a meal plan from their stipend for their housing period.

-8. How do I get funded for summer research?
+• How do I get funded for summer research?

 Summer research stipends are supported by either internal or external grants hosted by a particular faculty member.
 As a potential summer researcher, it is your responsibility to inquire with faculty about summer funding options.
 This often requires appealing to internal funding through small grants applications, such as the Faculty-Student Collaborative Grant.
 Most internal grant applications are due in Block 5.
-For that reason, it is critical that you discuss potential interest in summer research positions with faculty prior to Block 4 of the academic year you would like to conduct research.
+For that reason, it is critical that you discuss potential interest in summer research positions with faculty prior to Block 4 of the academic year in which you would like to conduct research.
 Failure to secure funding may result in an inability to support your summer research experience.

-9. Is there any additional financial help for international students participating in summer research?
+• Is there any additional financial help for international students participating in summer research?